Tornadoes of 1972: May 14–15

 A small but damaging outbreak of eight tornadoes struck the Midwest and Southeast.
 The worst event occurred on May 14, when a violent F4 tornado caused major damage in Indianapolis.
 The tornado was first seen by people near the 9700 block of East Washington Street.
 The tornado blew the second-floor wall off of an apartment building.
 Three high-tension towers were also blown down and bent.
 The worst damage occurred in the Heather Hills subdivision where ten houses were flattened.
 In Marion County, at least 70 homes were damaged or destroyed.
 In Mount Comfort, clocks were stopped at 12:25 P.M. in houses as they were being destroyed and a railroad car was tipped over.
 Near Eden, roofs were damaged and trees were damaged.
 Northwest of Markleville, several mobile homes were severely damaged.
 In Mechanicsburg, a barn's roof was uplifted.
 A total of 20 people were injured by the tornado, which is deemed as the strongest tornado to touch down in the Indianapolis area.
 Overall, the outbreak injured 27.

 June

 114 tornadoes were reported in the United States in June.

 June 18–19

 Hurricane Agnes made landfall in Florida, producing tornadoes that killed seven people.

 July

 115 tornadoes were reported in the United States in July.

 August

 59 tornadoes were reported in the United States in August.

+August 10

+A rare, narrow and brief F3 tornado struck Chino Valley, Arizona.
+No casualties were reported.